History, tourist information, and nearby accommodation

 Attraction Type: Castle

 Location: The castle is located in the market square, at the upper end of the High Street.
-Limited on street parking, but paid parking lots very close.
+Limited on-street parking, but paid parking areas very close.

 Website: Dalton Castle

 Phone: 01539 560951

 National Trust - see also: National Trust memberships (official website link)

 Photo Credit: David Ross and Britain Express